Holy Roman Empire, at the end of the 17th century. After the Thirty Years’ War, large parts of Central Europe lay in ashes.

 War of the Spanish Succession

 Yet, only a couple of years later the War of the Spanish Succession (1701-1714) broke out.
-Again the Elector-Archbishop Joseph Clemens of Cologne sided with Louis XIV – he and his older brother Maximilian II Emanuel of Bavaria probably hoped to get the Spanish Netherlands (about today’s Belgium) and a king’s crown for their family.
-Thereupon, in 1702 Bonn was again occupied by imperial troops from Brandenburg under Frederick I. Joseph Clemens fled into exile in France and was outlawed.
-Again, Bonn was bombed.
+Again the Elector-Archbishop Joseph Clemens of Cologne sided with Louis XIV.
+He and his older brother Maximilian II Emanuel of Bavaria probably expected a return favor, the Spanish Netherlands and a king’s crown for their family

 The peace in Europe did not last long.
 Frederick II of Prussia (1740-1786) waged three wars against Austria and its allies.
 The Seven Years War (1756-1763) brought Prussia close to the edge, but in the end it was next to England, France, Austria and Russia, the fifth major power in Europe.